yining1023/algorithm-questions/README.md

 Answers for algorithm-questions from Leetcode in Javascript.

+- 116. Populating Next Right Pointers in Each Node
 - 42. Trapping Rain Water
 - 63. Unique Paths II
 - 62. Unique Paths